 How to stop it: While email and spreadsheets are okay for getting basic information out, they tend to be slower and more cumbersome than the typical fast-moving team needs.
 Consider purchasing tools that automate communications as much as possible.

-Lack of Velocity
+3. Be Honest About Lack of Velocity

 Assignments are long past due, stalled on the approval of an elusive stakeholder.
 Maybe team members are spending more and more time on other projects.
 At any rate, contrary to your best projected completion dates, your project has come to a full stop.